-Best Tax Software of 2017
+The Best Tax Software of 2019

-Of the 11 tax software packages we reviewed only two allow all users to file state and federal taxes for free.
+Of the 13 tax software packages we reviewed only two allow all users to file state and federal taxes for free.

-Best Software: Credit Karma Tax
+Winner: Credit Karma Tax

 Runner-up: DIY Tax

 DIY Tax, also known as FreeTax.com, is a free service offered by Liberty Tax Service.
 DIY Tax has built in calculators to support stock traders and rental property owners, and it has excellent support articles.
 Despite the positives, its user interface is harder to use than the Credit Karma Tax interface.
 Experienced filers may be able to navigate the software, but newer filers should stay away.

 We consider “basic filers” to be W-2 employees who don’t need to itemize their taxes, and who only earn income from a W-2 job and interest from bank accounts.
 Our tax software recommendations for these filers are completely free (for simple filers), and the offer the easiest to use interfaces.

 H&R Block is one of the most robust software solutions for people with W-2 jobs.
 Its free version allows you to claim the Earned Income Tax Credit, student loan interest deduction, the Child Tax Credit and the Dependent Care Credit, and the Retirement Saver’s Credit.